opendatasoft/ods-documentation-explore-api/source/includes/_datasets.md

 ## The dataset object

-Datasets are identifed by 2 kinds of identifiers:
+Datasets are identified by 2 kinds of identifiers:

 - the `dataset_uid` that is automatically set, and will never change through the dataset's lifetime
 - the `dataset_id`, that can be chosen during dataset creation or changed on an unpublished dataset